jessesquires/jessesquires.com/hire-me.md

 Need an iOS developer?
 Look no further!
 I am available for hire for freelance and contract work for iOS.
 If you don't know much about me, take a look around this site to learn more.
 You can find my [CV here]({% link linkedout.md %}).

 <div class="alert alert-primary pb-0 px-4 my-4" markdown="1">
-**If you are interested in working with me, you can <a href="{% link contact.md %}" class="alert-link">contact me here</a>.** I typically get booked quickly, so I recommend reaching out sooner rather than later.
+**<i class="bi bi-star-fill"></i> Interested in working with me? <a href="{% link contact.md %}" class="alert-link">Contact me here</a>.** I typically get booked quickly, so I recommend reaching out sooner rather than later.
 Please be as detailed as possible about your project and what you are looking for.
 </div>

 ### How I work